slackhq/slack-api-docs/methods/groups.history.md

 there.
 If `oldest` is provided but not `latest` then the messages returned are those closest to `oldest`, allowing you to page forward through history if desired.

-If the `latest` or `oldest` arguments are provided then those timestamps will also be included in the output.

 Messages of type `"message"` are user-entered text messages sent to the group, while other types are events that happened within the group.
 All messages have both a `type` and a sortable